jedwards36/poi-mail-merge/README.md

 [![Build Status](https://travis-ci.org/centic9/poi-mail-merge.svg)](https://travis-ci.org/centic9/poi-mail-merge) [![Gradle Status](https://gradleupdate.appspot.com/centic9/poi-mail-merge/status.svg?branch=master)](https://gradleupdate.appspot.com/centic9/poi-mail-merge/status)

+**This is a modified version which outputs the results in separate "docx" documents, one for each row in the xlsx or csv file.
+The filenames are adjusted to have the first value appended to the end to better differentiate the results.**

 This is a small application which allows to repeatedly replace markers in a Microsoft Word document with items taken from a CSV/Microsoft Excel file.